Elleined/sql-notes/README.md

 ## 3NF
 So basically 3NF is industry standard most of the database tables ends up here.
 1. No transitive dependencies - All fields should be fully dependent on key columns.
 Not by non key columns
-2. Every attribute in a table should depend on the key, the whole key, nothing but the key.
+2. Every non-key attribute in a table should depend on the key, the whole key, nothing but the key.
 3. Database must be in first and second normal form

 ### Example of no transitive dependencies